watershed/hylia/src/posts/static-site-generators-wtf.md

 **Static site generator**, or SSG for short, is an awful, unclear term for a method of web publishing that nonetheless has important advantages over what has become the norm since the rise of blogging 20 or so years ago.

+To explain the term, let’s start with a look at where web development has been.

 ## The dominant web publishing method

 For most of this century, blogging engines have tended to be  software frameworks that talk to: